-- 5.1 Surface water development contributions and commuted sums that have been received from developers, net of the expenditure incurred in collecting this income and regulating development, are usually held in a Development Reserve and can then be used to fund or part fund future capital improvement work and any additional maintenance liabilities that the Board may agree to take on arising from such developments. - 5.2 These sums are treated as revenue income and, as such, must be shown on the face of the Income and Expenditure Account.
-At the end of every financial year the Board will review the adequacy of its Development Reserve and consider transferring any operating surpluses from the General Reserve to the Development Reserve, should there be any. - 5.3 Commuted sums are also recorded in the Commuted Obligations Register because the receipt of this income places a duty on the Board to maintain the respective infrastructure assets in perpetuity, which is distinctly different from maintaining adopted infrastructure using permissive statutory powers.
-Hence it is important that the Board is able to identify these obligations today and in future.

-- 5.4 Where the wearing components within existing structures are improved the cost of improvement can also be part funded from a Plant Reserve in addition to replacement/refurbishment (see section 6 below) if/when the Board has sufficient headroom to create such a Reserve. - 5.5 It would be unreasonable to expect developers today to pre-fund the full cost of improvement works that are driven by development, when these improvements are also planned to cope with the additional surface water arising from future development and to deliver environmental enhancement and a degree of climate change proofing. - 5.6 No development contributions (net of collection costs) were passed over from the Environment Agency to the new Board when it was constituted on 1 October 2016.
+- 5.1 Development contributions and commuted sums that have been collected from developers net of the expenditure incurred in collecting this income and regulating development are usually held in a Development Reserve and can be used to fund or part fund future capital improvement work and any additional maintenance liabilities that the Board may agree to take on arising from such developments. - 5.2 These sums are treated as revenue income and, as such, must be shown on the face of the Income and Expenditure Account.
+However, at the end of every financial year the Board will review the adequacy of its Development Reserve and consider transferring any operating surpluses from the General Reserve to the Development Reserve. - 5.3 Commuted sums are also recorded in the Commuted Obligations Register because the receipt of this income places a duty on the Board to maintain the respective infrastructure assets in perpetuity, which is distinctly different from maintaining adopted infrastructure using permissive statutory powers.
+It is important that the Board is able to identify these obligations today and in future. - 5.4 Where the wearing components within existing structures are improved the cost of improvement will also be part funded from the Capital Reserve, in addition to replacement/refurbishment (see section 6 below). - 5.5 It would be unreasonable to expect developers today to pre-fund the full cost of improvement works that are driven by development, when these improvements are also planned to cope with the additional surface water arising from future development, to deliver environmental enhancement and/or to allow for a degree of climate change proofing.

-6. Earmarked Reserves: Plant Reserve
+6. Earmarked Reserves: Capital Reserve

 6.1 When existing structures are refurbished or partially refurbished, be they pumping stations, first/second line sluices or other water level control structures, the cost is likely to be significant.
-Hence the importance of having a Plant Reserve, which is primarily used to pay for the refurbishment or partial refurbishment of the wearing components within existing structures (net of any capital flood defence grant in aid and third party contributions from partners and/or other beneficiaries, which may be available at the time) to reduce the impact on drainage rates and special levies when relatively large sums are required to fund this work.
+Hence the importance of having a Capital Reserve, which is primarily used to pay for the refurbishment or partial refurbishment of the wearing components within existing structures (net of any capital flood defence grant in aid and third party contributions from partners and/or other beneficiaries, which may be available at the time) to reduce the impact on drainage rates and special levies when relatively large sums are required to fund this work.
 Specifically this Reserve should be able to fund the refurbishment/replacement or improvement of the following components:

 Pumping Stations: Pumps, Switchgear, Telemetry, Weedscreen Cleaners, Fencing and Hand railing.
-First Line Tidal Sluices: Sluice Doors/Flap Valves, Switchgear, Telemetry, Fresh Water Sluice Doors, Steel Work Super Structures, Fencing and Hand railing.
+First Line Tidal Sluices: Sluice Doors/Flap Valves, Penstocks, Switchgear, Telemetry, Weedscreen Cleaners, Fresh Water Sluice Doors, Steel Work Super Structures, Fencing and Hand railing.
 Second Line Sluices: Sluice Doors, Flap Valves/Penstocks, and Hand railing.
 Water Level Control Structures: Sluice Doors, Flap Valves/Penstocks, and Hand railing.